socib/Leaflet.TimeDimension/README.md

 ### L.TimeDimension.Layer.GeoJSON

 Manages a GeoJSON layer with a TimeDimension.
 According to GeoJSON specification, geometry coordinates can have only three dimensions: latitude, longitude and elevation.
 There isn't an standard way to add time dimension information.
 This plugin will search for some attributes inside properties:
-- times or linestringTimestamps: array of times that can be associated with a geometry (datestrings or ms).
+- `coordTimes`, `times` or `linestringTimestamps`: array of times that can be associated with a geometry (datestrings or ms).
 In the case of a LineString, it must have as many items as coordinates in the LineString.
+(Note: `coordTimes` is the name of the property [recently](https://github.com/mapbox/togeojson/blob/master/CHANGELOG.md#0100) included at [Mapbox toGeoJSON library](http://mapbox.github.io/togeojson/))
-- time: time of the feature
+- `time`: time of the feature

 This component will modify the GeoJSON layer in order to show only that features (or part of them) that are active for the time of the TimeDimension (according to a duration option).